 My Standby Chilli Oil

 Use 6 dried red chillies, or more, and 2 cups olive oil.

 My Kitchen Bench Olive Oil

 I love to make a little oil while I am pottering around the Kitchen, using what ever is on the bench.
 Dried limes, dried chillies, odd bits of herbs or spices, mandarin peel that I have dried.
 I make small amounts, generally under a cup and use it within a couple of days.
 It gets drizzled onto and into everything.

 Who doesn’t love a good garlic oil.
-But either use dried garlic when you make it, or make small amounts, keep refrigerated and use quickly, for example at a Sunday afternoon BBQ or to drizzle on some hot soup for a wintery Sunday Lunch.
+But keep refrigerated and use quickly, for example at a Sunday afternoon BBQ or to drizzle on some hot soup for a wintery Sunday Lunch.
 Garlic oil is particularly prone to the problems mentioned above, so please do your own research before making this.

 Use 15g peeled garlic cloves per 1 cup olive oil.

 Use 15g peeled garlic cloves, 15g roughly chopped basil leaves, 15g oregano and 2 cups olive oil.
 If you are using dried herbs, use about 1/4 of these quantities.